 The session can be ended prematurely at any time by toggling the menu item on the Edge MC Portal.

-Method 2 - Though a Hardware Button Press
+Method 2 - Through a Hardware Button Press

 There is a second option for enabling the Edge MC Remote Support feature that requires physical access to the device.

-Pressing the RST button on the Edge MC for 10 seconds, until the red light stops blinking, will enable a Remote Support session with a default Session Name and Session Password.
+Pressing the RST button on the Edge MC for 1 second.
+You should see the red light stops blinking, and this will enable a Remote Support session with a default Session Name and Session Password.

 This will enable remote support until manually turned off through the Edge MC Portal, a Factory Reset, or by Tulip's Support Team.
 For this reason, this is not the preferred method of enabling the Gateway Remote Support feature.